darthinfo21/Smartcamera360/README.md

 # ESP32 Pan-Tilt Camera Control with Face Detection

-This project utilizes ESP32 microcontroller along with pan-tilt servo motors for achieving 360-degree movement of a camera module.
+This project utilizes an ESP32 Camera microcontroller along with pan-tilt servo motors for achieving 360-degree movement of a camera module.
 The project also integrates Wi-Fi connectivity for streaming and implements a Python-based face detection algorithm using OpenCV with Haar cascade classifiers for accurate facial recognition.

 ## Features

 - Incorporates pan-tilt servo motors for achieving 360-degree movement.
-- Enables precise camera control using ESP32 microcontroller.
+- Enables precise camera control using ESP32 Camera microcontroller.
-- Establishes Wi-Fi connectivity for streaming video feed.
+- Establish Wi-Fi connectivity for streaming video feeds.
 - Implements Python-based face detection algorithm using OpenCV.
 - Utilizes Haar cascade classifiers for accurate facial recognition.